How To Cope When You’re Low on Energy

 As good as all these activities are, they can be detrimental to your physical and mental health if you're not making time to do things that you enjoy too.
 If you're running after obligations, giving in to guilt, trying not to offend anybody or let anybody down, you could be heading for a big crash.
 You need to schedule some "me time" daily.

 What you end up doing is never having any down time, no time to just enjoy life, to unwind, to just be.
-This kind of disconnection will play havoc on your emotional well-being, so make sure to schedule something that makes you smile, calms you, refreshes you – make time for you.
+This kind of disconnection will play havoc on your emotional well-being, so make sure to schedule time for things that make you smile, calm you and uplift you - make time for joy.

-Stress is a huge trigger for people with Chronic Fatigue Syndrome.
+Stress is a huge trigger for people with ME and CFS.
 It can even have worse effects than physical exertion in some cases.

 Make sure to remove yourself from any stressful circumstances and stop communicating with those who bring you down or stress you.
 Such relationships will only make your condition worse and keep you from improving.
 Your focus now needs to be on recovery, and negativity hinders recovery.

 Keep in mind that online communication, like commenting and chats, can be just as stressful.
 Avoid the comment section if there is debate and argumentation going on.
-Purge all conflict – seek joy and encouragement instead.
+Purge all conflict from your life - seek joy and encouragement instead.

-People with Chronic Fatigue Syndrome usually suffer from sensory sensitivity, so it is vital to minimise the effects of your environment.
+People with ME or CFS usually suffer from sensory sensitivity, so it is vital to minimise the effects of your environment.

 Some things that will affect the severity of your symptoms, specifically pain and cognitive function are: noise, crowds, bright lights, movement, strong smells.
 Try to avoid these as much as possible.